 Rehydrate by placing dried foods in a container (with enough water to cover food) and soaking for 30 minutes to 2 hours.
-Boiling water rehydrates foods more quickly than cold water.
+Boiling water rehydrates foods more quickly than cold water or water at room temperature.
 Fruits or vegetables may also be rehydrated in liquids other than water, including fruit juices, cider, vegetable juices, milk, consomme, etc. Refrigerate these foods while they are soaking to reduce any risk of spoilage.
 Do not add seasonings, especially salt or sugar, during rehydration because they slow the rehydration process.